second-state/interest-earner-smart-contract/test/test_schedule.md

 ## Test staking schedule 1
 - 7 Days @ 10% simple interest per annum

+**Current situation**

+This contract will still be tested to completion, even though there have been slight code changes and future tests over and above this one.
+At present waiting on withdraw tokens from reserve pool so that the tokens can be used in other tests Tx is pending: 0xfa9f281f2e573127f6f78a1b6532608d452910c5f14ec86b5a6eff853311a0c6 Check back later to continue

 ## Contract addresses
 - Test interest earner address on the Ropsten network: `0xa45985abdFA5Ca853104Fb9104Dd8C4D75Cc2Ea2`
 - Test ERC20 contract address on the Ropsten network : `0xC9A46174D2dE2c5DA9DaD1226F58BdA9a0698Ba1`